GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-29-gengyuan-zhang-back-end-progress.md

 1) Next time when I run the backend on my local, I need to update the .env file as in the documentation.

 2) front-end running by "ng serve"; back-end running by "php artisan serve --port==XXXX"

+3) PHP does not naturally allow connection with database.
+One needs to enable mysqli extension, especially in the php.ini file, one needs to uncomment:

+extension=pdo_mysql.so
+extension=mysqli

+Then it will connect with db successfully.